emheyboer/aranet/README.md

 <img width="50%" height="50%" src=images/notification.jpg />

 ## Printing Readings
-New readings can be automatically sent to a receipt printer.
+New readings can be automatically sent to an ESC/POS compatible receipt printer.
 To do this, you'll need to have the connected printer configured using CUPS.
 Then set `printer name` to the printer's name in CUPS.
 Once invoked with either `--print` or `print = true`, all new readings will be automatically printed as long as the printer is connected.
 If supported by the receipt printer, printoffs will be cut.

 <img width="50%" height="50%" src=images/printoff.jpg />